Artworks

 Machine Embroidery

-stitch techniques.
+repertoire of stitch techniques.

 Construction is about balanced tension (top and bottom threads); FME is about a